Dr. Pound shares advice for getting into physical and mental shape for conceiving during a global pandemic.

-Eat like you’re pregnant
+2. Eat like you’re pregnant.

 What to eat:

-- Healthy omegas to support ovulation and fetal brain development: salmon, nuts, seeds, flax, chia and grass-fed beef
+- Healthy omegas to support ovulation and fetal brain development: salmon, nuts, seeds, flax, chia, and grass-fed beef

 What to avoid:

-- Tobacco, alcohol, marijuana and other illicit drugs
+- Tobacco, alcohol, marijuana, and other illicit drugs

-Condition your body to prepare for pregnancy
+3. Condition your body to prepare for pregnancy.

-Minimize stress to improve hormone balance
+4. Minimize stress to improve hormone balance.

 It’s easy to fall into a self-perpetuating cycle of stress, especially when you are having difficulty getting pregnant.
-For example, staying up late worrying can lead to late-night eating which can result in poor sleep.
-Not getting enough sleep might lead to caffeine the next day, making it difficult to fall asleep again.
+For example, staying up late worrying can lead to late-night eating, which can result in poor sleep.
+Lack of sleep might lead to an increase in caffeine consumption the next day, making it difficult to fall asleep again.